 If you have any sort of aptitude with plumbing and/or electrical repairs, replacing your water heater is one thing you MIGHT be able to handle yourself.
 I personally don’t fall into this category, but I know both my husband and my mama have tackled small DIY plumbing repairs.

-If you’re feeling confident enough to give this a try, then check out How To Replace Your Hot Water Heater: Help for the DIY Homeowner.
+If you’re feeling confident enough to give this a try, do some online research to make sure you know what you’re doing and don’t miss any crucial steps.
 Of course, you’ll need to set aside a weekend to tackle this project start to finish, and call in the pros if you have any difficulties whatsoever.
 But this is one DIY that could save you a bundle.

 Call A Pro: Major Renovation Projects

 The kitchen and the bathroom are traditionally two of the most expensive rooms to renovate in your home, and for good reason.
 Unless you have a lot of pro-grade skills and tools, trust me: pros will finish the job MUCH better, and at a much higher quality, than anything you could do yourself.
 (See references above to previous homeowner’s DIY water line installation.)
 From the electrical work and plumbing hookups to installing cabinets and flooring, calling in the pros means the job will be done right in weeks, versus poorly done over the course of months.